NeuraProtocol/neura-reth/crates/neura-qbft/src/IMPLEMENTATION_PLAN.md

     *   Integrate QBFT block validation and import into Reth's block processing pipeline.
     *   Ensure that blocks finalized by QBFT are correctly marked and handled by the client.

-**Phase 5: Testing and Refinement**
+**Phase 5: Advanced Features & End-to-End Testing**

-1.  **Unit Tests:**
-    *   Write comprehensive unit tests for all core components of `neura-qbft`, including the state machine, message handling, and validator logic.
+1.  **Implement Advanced QBFT Features (if any pending):**
+    *   E.g., dynamic validator updates if specified and not yet covered.
-2.  **Integration Tests:**
+2.  **End-to-End Testing:**
-    *   Set up test networks with multiple QBFT nodes.
+    *   Set up local test networks with multiple Reth nodes running QBFT.
     *   Test block production, finality, and round changes in a multi-node environment.
-    *   Test scenarios like validator failures and network partitions (if feasible).
+    *   Test scenarios like validator failures and network partitions.
 3.  **Configuration and CLI:**
     *   Add configuration options for enabling and tuning QBFT.
-    *   Ensure CLI commands for node operation work correctly with QBFT.
 4.  **Benchmarking and Optimization:**
     *   Identify and address any performance bottlenecks.

 **Phase 6: Documentation and Finalization**

 1.  **Code Documentation:**
-    *   Add comprehensive Rustdoc comments to all public APIs in `neura-qbft`.
+    *   Add comprehensive Rustdoc comments to all public APIs in `neura_qbft_core` and the adapter crate.
 2.  **User Documentation:**
     *   Update documentation on how to configure and run a Reth node with QBFT consensus.
 3.  **Update `IMPLEMENTATION_PLAN.md`:**